The MCC approaches the geometric mean of precision and recall as true negatives approach infinity

-While the MCC is a desirable measure due to its balanced inclusion of all terms in the confusion matrix, it requires that the number of true negatives is measurable.
-In the case of object detection problems \cite{zou2023object}, this is often intractable as the number of the number of predicted boxes and missed true boxes is dwarfed by the total number of boxes that the system correctly did not predict.
+While the MCC can be a desirable measure, it requires that the number of true negatives is measurable.
+In the case of object detection problems~\cite{zou2023object}, this is often intractable as the number of predicted boxes and missed true boxes is dwarfed by the total number of boxes that the system correctly did not predict.
 One can see this by considering the set of all $N\times M$ boxes centered at each pixel, most of which will be considered true negatives.
-If the width and height of the boxes are allowed to extend outside the image, then the number of predictable boxes actually is unbounded (and even if they must be contained in the image, there will still be a very large number of them in real world cases).
+If the width and height of the boxes are allowed to extend outside the image, then the number of predictable boxes is unbounded (and even if they are constrained to the bounds of the image, there will still be a very large number of them in real world cases).

 Because calculating the number of true negatives is difficult for open-world problems like object detection, it is conceptually simpler to ignore true negatives and simply focus on the much smaller set of true positives, false positives, and false negatives, which can be used to compute PPV, TPR, F1, and FM.
 While these measures have proven themselves to be effective, simply ignoring true negatives is somewhat unsatisfying.
-We seek to remedy this noting that in these open-world problems the number of true negatives is so large it is effectively infinite and thus we ask the question: what happens to the MCC as the number of true negatives approaches infinity?
+If we insist on understanding how the MCC behaves in this case, we can begin by studying its limiting behavior.
+Notice that in these open-world problems the number of true negatives is so large it is effectively infinite and thus we ask the question: what happens to the MCC as the number of true negatives approaches infinity?